justinh-cbs/CBS-robot-boat/README.md

 ### Machine Vision Demo

 To run the NVidia object detection demo with our stereo camera setup:
-Detach the camera that isn't rotated 90 degrees (the right side camera, the left one stays connected) Download the model:
+Set the resolution of the Jetson Nano desktop GUI to 720p.
+Download the model:
 - ```cd jetson-inference/tools```
 - ```./download_models.sh```
   Select the model(s) you want to use, then hit `Okay` to download.